snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 In the "Data Visualization (Dakota/Chartreuse Simple Plots)" folder, a library of simple plotting nodes are available.

 .. image:: img/Plotting_HDF_1.png
-   :alt: Even more plotting nodes?!
+   :alt: "Data Visualization (Dakota/Chartreuse Simple Plots)" nodes

 Note that many of these plot nodes' names are prefixed by "hdf".  *Most nodes in this folder require a Dakota-generated HDF5 database file to work properly.*